-Unidentified Network No Internet Access is an issue that makes it impossible for Windows computer to access the internet connectivity, thereby creating problems for users by restricting their access to the Internet to use different services and to get different information.
+Unidentified Network No Internet Access is an issue that makes it impossible for Windows computers to access the internet connectivity, thereby creating problems for users by restricting their Internet access to different services and getting further information.

 Table of Contents

 - 1 Why Does Unidentified Network No Internet Access Error Occur?